'Let us never forget their sacrifice': Thousands brave cold-snap to commemorate Anzac Day

 He felt “very connected” to everyone that has come before him, especially family members who served in the past.

-Led by the sound of a single drum, the march wound its way to Laurie Hall Park which heaved with members of the public.
+As the sound of a single dream beat out, the march wound its way to Laurie Hall Park which heaved with members of the public.

-Thousands of people filled the carpark and spilled out over the hill that gazed down upon the field of crosses.
+Thousands of people filled the car park and spilled over the hill that gazes down upon the field of crosses.

 The master of ceremonies warmly greeted the crowd: ”We gather here to remember those who entered the fields of conflict and did not return.”

+He said it is a “sacred obligation” to honour those who gave their lives for this country and Australia.

-He said around 140,000 living veterans reside in Aotearoa, ranging in age from their early 20s to 100-years-old.
+The man described how there are around 140,000 living veterans residing in Aotearoa, who range in age from their early 20s to 100-years-old.

-An eery feeling filled the air as two Huanui College students read the names of fallen soldiers - a tradition in Whangārei since 2009.
+An eery feeling crept over the service as the names of fallen soldiers were said aloud by two Huanui College students - a tradition that has held firm in Whangārei since 2009.

-”As the years march on, let us never forget their sacrifice,” one said.
+”As the years march on, let us never forget their sacrifice,” one student said.

 The crowd stilled as a speaker from the New Zealand Navy addressed them.